-See Colo.
+4 See Colo.
 RPC 1.5, cmt.
-[2] ("In a new client-lawyer relationship, the scope of the representation and the basis or rate of the fee and expenses must be promptly communicated in writing to the client, but the communication need not take the form of a formal engagement letter or agreement, and it need not be signed by the client.").
+[2] ("A written communication must disclose the basis or rate of the lawyer's fees, but it need not take the form of a formal engagement letter or agreement, and it need not be signed by the client.").

-There is nothing in the Rule or its comments that excludes from this requirement situations in which the client is not paying a fee, such as with pro bono fee representation or payment by the state or other third party on behalf of the client.
+5 There is nothing in the Rule or its comments that excludes from this requirement situations in which the client is not paying a fee, such as with pro bono fee representation or payment by the state or other third party on behalf of the client.
 See CBA Ethics Opinion 114 Responsibilities of Respondent Parents' Attorneys in Dependency and Neglect Proceedings (2010).